PhantomChain/docs/docs/guidebook/core/plugins/core-snapshots.md

 ## **Rollback Your Chain**

 The `rollback` command can be used to roll your blockchain database back to a specific height.
-This can be useful to manually alter your blockchain structure in case the rollback features included in Ark Core are not specific enough for your use case.
+This can be useful to manually alter your blockchain structure in case the rollback features included in Phantom Core are not specific enough for your use case.

 The following command will rollback the chain to block height of 350000:
 ```bash